Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-It is usually made spicy and there can be a lot of variations from one household to the other on how this is prepared (check out the variation mentioned below the recipe).
-This version of the recipe calls for premade Kundapur masala powder but if you don’t have any at home, don’t despair – just follow the notes in this recipe below to make this spice mix at home.
-This is a short cut version my in-laws follow and in no ways tastes any different from the original version where the spice mix is made fresh before the dish is cooked.
+It is usually made spicy, and there can be a lot of variations from one household to the other on how this is prepared (check out the variation mentioned below the recipe).
+This version of the recipe calls for premade Kundapur masala powder, but if you don’t have any at home, don’t despair – just follow the notes in this recipe below to make this spice mix at home.
+This is a shortcut version my in-laws follow and in no way tastes any different from the original version, where the spice mix is made fresh before the dish is cooked.

 For a real feast, pair kori ajadina with kori gassi (Mangalorean chicken curry) and rutti (crisp, paper-thin wafers from rice) for a delectable mix of gravy and dry chicken, prepared in this traditional Indian cooking style.

 - Kori Gassi (Mangalorean chicken curry)